cloudfoundry-community-attic/bosh-solo/README.md

 # bosh-solo

 Develop, test and deploy BOSH releases without BOSH.
-It makes developing BOSH releases suck a lot less.
+Develop an entire working system quickly before you deploy to production.

 BOSH releases describe a complete running system from the ground up - compiled packages from source, templated configuration files, and monit to start/stop processes.
 BOSH itself then allows you to deploy your release across 1 or more VMs with optional persistent disks on the target infrastructure of your choice.